kaaveland/kaaveland.github.io/content/posts/2025-01-04-mutual-recursion-for-fun-and-profit.md

 auto-implements some traits for us, namely:

-- `Copy` means `Instruction` is a value that doesn't become invalid after having been moved / passed to someone else, like given to a function call.
+- `Copy` means `Instruction` is a value that doesn't become invalid after having been moved / passed to someone else, like given to a function call. `Clone` gives us the `.clone()` call, which performs a copy explicitly.
+We aren't allowed to say we're `Copy` without also saying we're `Clone`.
 - `Debug` gives us the ability to use `Instruction` in format strings with the debug representation, which is great to have for test cases and debug-output.
 It makes things like `println!("{instruction:?}");` work.